St Bernard is primarily a family companion or show dog, beloved for his calm and patient temperament.

 How to Find Reputable St Bernard Breeders?

-A reliable and reputable breeder is someone understands and seeks advice on genetics, nutrition, structure, and movement because he is primarily concerned with producing dogs which measure up against the breed standard.
+A reliable and reputable breeder is someone who understands and seeks advice on genetics, nutrition, structure, and movement because he is primarily concerned with producing dogs that measure up against the breed standard.

 He is a member of affiliated breed clubs.
 He abides by the rules and regulations and upholds the codes of practice and code of ethics.